apache/metron-bro-plugin-kafka/docker/README.md

 10. Configures the bro plugin
 11. Runs bro against all the pcap data
 12. Executes a kafka client to read the data from bro
+13. Stores the output kafka messages in the kafka_output directory for further analysis

 At this point the containers are up and running in the background.